syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 * [CellTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellTapped) : Called when a tap with a cell has occurred.
 * [CellDoubleTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellDoubleTapped) : Called when the user has tapped a cell with a primary button at the same cell twice in quick succession.
 * [CellLongPress](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPress) : Called when a long-press gesture with a primary button has been recognized for a cell.
-* `CellRightTapped` : Called when a right tap with a cell has occurred.
+* `CellRightTapped` : Called when a right-click mouse gesture has been recognized on a cell.

 ### CellTapped event
 This event will be triggered while tapping a cell in the DataGrid.
 This event has the [DataGridCellTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellTappedEventArgs.html) as arguments.